GCDigitalFellows/hypo_workshop/lessons.md

 I'll start:
 > I've been using Digital Annotation in almost all the English classes that I've taught at Hunter College, CUNY, for the past four years.
 When I taught English 220: Introduction to Writing about Literature, my goal was to use Digital Annotation to model close reading pratices, particularly identifying and analyzing "literary devices" like metaphor and irony.
 In other classes, I moved from using annotation to model close reading to using it to encourge my students explore and extrapolate on their own interests when they read.
 I instructed them to highlight what sticks out to them and to explain why they found it striking.
 The goal was to get my students to connect discrete moments in narrative to ideas and themes from the work at large.
 For the future, I'm thinking about annotation in a new way, and I'm more interested in highlights than textual responses.
 How it might annotation engage embodied reactions or feelings that occur during the reading process?
 Specifically, I've been playing around with highlighter colors to indicate different kinds of nonverbal or preverbal responses to reading.
 By using annotation in alternative ways, I hope to open up the we read and engage with texts online.

-## Defining "Digital Annotation"
+## Unpacking "Digital Annotation"

-Now that we have a stronger sense of what we hope to gain with Digital Annotation, let's jump into the fundamentals.
-We will begin by unpacking the definition of **Digital Annotation**.
+Now that we have a stronger sense of what we hope to gain with Digital Annotation, we return to our defintition, taking a closer look into some of the key terms that make up **Digital Annotation**:

 > Digital Annotation is the use of *digital tools* to *mark up* electronic text.
 It can be used individually (for self-study and research purposes) or for *social reading*.

-Let's unpack the terms in italics.
+Let's unpack the terms in italics:

 *Digital tools*: an application, either standalone (something you download), as a plugin (browser tool), or embedded into a website.